 B. The Provost/Vice President of Academic Affairs may attempt to resolve the matter informally.
 The Provost/Vice President of Academic Affairs may also, in appropriate cases, remand the matter to the appropriate administrator (including to the administrative level at which the grievance arose) for further consideration.

-C. The Provost/Vice President of Academic Affairs should normally complete his or her review of the appeal and issue his or her decision in writing within fourteen (14) days.
+C. The Provost/Vice President of Academic Affairs should normally complete their review of the appeal and issue their decision in writing within fourteen (14) days.
 That decision is final.

 V. General Provisions